Julius Caesar Chappelle: 1885

 In 1885, the Daily Globe reported "Julius C. Chappelle, who enjoys immensely that distinction of being the first colored man to sit for so long a period on Beacon Hill" where the staunch Republican Chappelle was mentioned within a column devoted mainly to Democrats.
-Chappelle's new running mate Henry Parkman Sr. did not strongly support his re-election, but Chappelle was re-elected regardless, defeating Robert Hooper, the son of Congressman Samuel Hooper.
+Chappelle's new running mate Henry Parkman did not strongly support his re-election, but Chappelle was re-elected regardless, defeating Robert Hooper, the son of Congressman Samuel Hooper.

 Retirement from General Court

 In 1886, Chappelle was opposed for renomination by African-American City Councilman William O. Armstrong.
 Though Chappelle was strongly urged to run for a fifth term, he retired.

 Republican State Committee

 Chappelle served three one-year terms on the state committee of the Massachusetts Republican Party, representing Boston's Fifth Ward from 1889.
 In his third term the president of the state committee in Boston, Massachusetts and was the first African-American in this position.
 He was active in the Massachusetts State House politics of that time.

 Chappelle also served as an alternate delegate to the 1884 Republican National Convention in Chicago.